Could a blood filter ease chronic fatigue? new trial tests it

 Summary

-This study tested whether a procedure called immunoadsorption, which filters certain antibodies from the blood, can reduce fatigue in people with chronic fatigue syndrome (ME/CFS), including those with post-COVID CFS.
-66 adults with confirmed autoantibodies received either five real treatments or sham treatments over 10 days, then were followed for 6 months.
-The main goal was to see if fatigue scores improved at 3 months, and to check safety and side effects.
+This study tested whether a procedure called immunoadsorption — which filters certain antibodies out of the blood — can reduce fatigue in people with chronic fatigue syndrome (ME/CFS), including those whose condition started after COVID-19.
+Sixty-six adults received either five real treatments or sham (fake) treatments over 10 days, then were followed for six months.
+The main goal was to see if fatigue scores improved at three months.

 Disclaimer Read more